The Bi-Coastal Gateway to North America

 Canada’s national government has developed and is now implementing a series of gateway and corridor strategies in order to become the preferred route into and out of North America.

-Christopher Steele, Global COO and North American President, Ivestment Consulting Associates (Location Canada 2013)
+Christopher Steele, Global COO and North American President, Investment Consulting Associates (ICA) (Location Canada 2013)

 While our Great White North neighbor is one of the United States’ largest trading partners, Canada also has a grand history of shipping and logistics ties to Europe and Asia.
 The nation’s vast reserves of natural resources and its own innovation and manufacturing prowess have found favor in markets around the globe.
 Logistics and freight movement are now the areas of excellence that Canada aspires to, and the country is building a set of strategies to become the preferred gateway into and out of North America.